Did you know that people are trying to break into your website all the time? Motivations vary, but the main one is super predictable.

 1. Computing power

-It’s not your website that the average attacker wants – they want the computer power of the web server that it’s running on.
-This can be used to perform complex computations or simply to hide the hacker’s identity while he uses a server that is not linked to his name to perform other tasks.
+It’s not your website that the average attacker wants – it’s the power of its web server.
+This can be used to perform complex computations or simply to hide the hacker’s identity while the server – that is not linked to a name – performs other tasks.

-Computing power can also be used to churn out zillions of spam emails and in a way that’s hard to trace, since the emails will come from your server, not the attacker’s own computers and often by the time it is spotted, the attacker has got his pay-off.
+Computing power can also be used to churn out zillions of spam emails, and in a way that’s hard to trace, since the emails will come from your server, not the attacker’s own computers.
+Often, by the time it’s spotted, the attacker has received his pay-off.
 Another way is to insert links into web pages intended only to be visible to search engines to help the destination websites move up the search rankings.
 Sneaky!

 3. Serving up viruses

-A hacked website can be modified to serve up viruses to its visitors – catching vulnerable visitors whose own security on their PC/Mac/etc. wasn’t up to date.
-Viruses then allow the visitor’s computer to be used for the same purposes – and others.
-Weak passwords, un-updated plugins, etc., provide ways for the bad guys to use your computing resources, to make money.
+A hacked website can be modified to infect unprotected visitors with viruses – if the security on their PC/Mac/etc. Isn’t up to date.
+Viruses then allow the visitor’s computer to be used for the various purposes.
+Weak passwords, out-of-date plugins, etc., provide ways for the bad guys to use your computing resources to make money.

 One of the best things that you can do to protect your site is to add a freemium security plugin like Wordfence.
-Wordfence is a complete anti-virus and firewall package for WordPress.
-It not only protects your site from possible attacks but also keeps you off Google’s SEO blacklist and helps repair hacked files, even if you don’t have backups.
-It also includes a feature that locks out brute force attacks, hiding your WordPress version number, blocking fake google crawlers and many other security enhancements.
+Wordfence is an anti-virus and firewall package for WordPress that protects your site from possible attacks, keeps you off Google’s SEO blacklist, locks out brute force attacks and helps repair hacked files.
+There are lots of other great plugins out there but the key is to make sure that there is SOMETHING protecting your website.